CocoRosie: Word to the Crow

+During a 2005 interview, Bianca and Sierra Casady described an album that they had recorded prior to La Maison de Mon Rêve.
+The sisters described the recording as a series of a cappella rap songs recorded live in a single take and was "the most psychotic thing you'll probably ever hear in your life".
 An article in the April 5, 2007 issue of Czech magazine HIS Voice about The Adventures of Ghosthorse and Stillborn mentioned a previously unknown body of work, created by the Casady sisters, titled Word to the Crow.
-Shortly after, on April 13, an article about CocoRosie on Czech news website Aktuálně claimed that on the day before the release of La Maison de Mon Rêve, the sisters recorded an "improvised rap album" of the same title.
-It is unknown where the claim originated.
+Shortly after, on April 13, an article about CocoRosie on Czech news website Aktuálně wrote that on the day before the release of La Maison de Mon Rêve, the sisters recorded an "improvised rap album" of the same title.

-On May 3, 2009, Portuguese music blog mojorising claimed that the sisters recorded "a hip hop album" titled Word to the Crow "just a few days before" recording La Maison de Mon Rêve, and later on May 21, the official website of the Byblos International Festival published an article claiming that the sisters had "completed... a hip hop recording" of the same title prior to recording La Maison de Mon Rêve.
-On June 19, 2011, Russian blog lisaalya claimed that Word to the Crow was a "hip-hop record" and a "full album", recorded at the same time and in the same location as La Maison de Mon Rêve.
-On April 17, 2014, the claim was added to CocoRosie's "artist description" on Last.fm and on June 19, 2018, All American Entertainment website and booking agency AAE Music added the claim to their description of the group.
-Despite a mild degree of circulation, no evidence to support the existence of the album has surfaced, and the Casady sisters have never spoken about such an album.
+On May 3, 2009, Portuguese music blog mojorising wrote that the sisters recorded "a hip hop album" titled Word to the Crow "just a few days before" recording La Maison de Mon Rêve, and later on May 21, the official website of the Byblos International Festival published an article saying that the sisters had "completed... a hip hop recording" of the same title prior to recording La Maison de Mon Rêve.
+On June 19, 2011, Russian blog lisaalya wrote that Word to the Crow was a "hip-hop record" and a "full album", recorded at the same time and in the same location as La Maison de Mon Rêve.
+On April 17, 2014, the album was added to CocoRosie's "artist description" on Last.fm and on June 19, 2018, All American Entertainment website and booking agency AAE Music added the album to their description of the group.

 The track "The Moon asked the Crow" from the 2010 album Grey Oceans, described by critics as "a surreal mixture of classical tinkling... accompanied by a juddering hip-hop bounce" and "baroque piano noodling with a thumping, body-moving hip-hop beat", as well as having "hip-hop elements", a "moody, hip hop-inherited boom-boom-clap beat" and a "catchy hip-hoppy beat", could be inspired by or derived from the style of, if it exists, Word to the Crow.
 Crows are also referenced in the Grey Oceans track "Fairy Paradise" and the Put the Shine On tracks "Smash My Head" and "Hell's Gate".